John George Nicolay: Death

 Poor health had forced Nicolay to resign as Marshal of the Supreme Court, and he suffered from a wide range of ailments in his final years.
 He lived with his daughter Helen Nicolay at her home at 212 B Street SE in Washington, D.C.
 He died at home of unspecified causes on September 26, 1901.
 He was buried at Oak Hill Cemetery in the city.

 In popular culture

 In the TV series Carl Sandburg's Lincoln, aired on NBC in 1974–1976, he was portrayed by Michael Cristofer.
 In the 1992 documentary Lincoln, the German-born Nicolay is voiced by the Austrian-born actor Arnold Schwarzenegger.
-In the 1988 NBC mini-series Lincoln, based on Gore Vidal's book, Nicolay is portrayed by actor Richard Travis.
+In the 1988 NBC mini-series Lincoln, based on Gore Vidal's Lincoln: A Novel, Nicolay is portrayed by actor Richard Travis.
 In Steven Spielberg's 2012 film Lincoln, Nicolay is portrayed by Jeremy Strong.
 In the 2017 documentary film The Gettysburg Address, Nicolay is portrayed by actor William Fichtner.